An excellent website….

 – Minimize the amount of links that redirect from your site to other websites.
 Internal links to other pages within your site to hold your visitors tight are okay ( see “where is the banana”), but external links can make a “link farm” of your site, which causes an enormous stream of cookies to your visitor, because your site is embedded in some kind of spiders web.

 **That already happens – more or less – even without you placing links.
 You can check with “Lightbeam” ( an improved version of former Collusion ) which sites are connected to your site or the sites you visit.

 **This is an example of what Lightbeam displays on your screen.
 What an eyeopener which sites are silently following you…………

 – Using pop – unders is mortally.
-In fact this is by definition malware, because it’s hidden and an infringement of your privacy.
+In fact this is by definition malware, because it’s hidden and a forbidden infringement of the visitors privacy.

 – Update the plugins frequently to have the latest security versions.

 – Never use an external website as a page within your site.
-That website is – good or bad – mastered by someone else and you never know what you’re introducing within your site, where you have no control on.
+That website is – either good or bad – mastered by someone else and you never know what you’re introducing within your site, where you have NO control on.

 – Cookies : Of course most sites use them.
 But avoid using session cookies, that’s bad for the reputation.
-Tracking cookies and LSO’s (super cookies) are not appreciated on WOT for their risk on privacy loss.
-Tracking methods are close to phishing and considered illegal.
+Tracking cookies and LSO’s (a.k.a. super cookies) are not appreciated for their risk on privacy loss.
+Tracking methods are more and more common, but close to phishing and considered illegal.

 – Using bulk mailer plugins like “Mail chimp” to post newsletters isn’t advisable and must at least be limited in amount and frequency to avoid the risk of getting accused of spamming.